ChenBaiyang/COD/README.md

 # COD
-The code and dataset for paper "Consistency-guided semi-supervised outlier detection in heterogeneous data using fuzzy rough sets".
+Baiyang Chen and Zhong Yuan* and Dezhong Peng and Xiaoliang Chen and Hongmei Chen, "[Consistency-guided semi-supervised outlier detection in heterogeneous data using fuzzy rough sets](https://doi.org/10.1016/j.asoc.2024.112070)," Applied Soft Computing, vol. 103, p.
+112070, 2024, DOI: 10.1016/j.asoc.2024.112070

+## Abstract
+Outlier detection aims to find objects that behave differently from the majority of the data.
+Semi-supervised detection methods can utilize the supervision of partial labels, thus reducing false positive rates.
+However, most of the current semi-supervised methods focus on numerical data and neglect the heterogeneity of data information.
+In this paper, we propose a consistency-guided outlier detection algorithm (COD) for heterogeneous data with the fuzzy rough set theory in a semi-supervised manner.
+First, a few labeled outliers are leveraged to construct label-informed fuzzy similarity relations.
+Next, the consistency of the fuzzy decision system is introduced to evaluate attributes’ contributions to knowledge classification.
+Subsequently, we define the outlier factor based on the fuzzy similarity class and predict outliers by integrating the classification consistency and the outlier factor.
+The proposed algorithm is extensively evaluated on 20 freshly proposed datasets.
+Experimental results demonstrate that COD is better than or comparable with the leading outlier detectors.

 ## Datasets
 We use 15 public datasets to assess the model performances, including 2 nominal, 2 mixed, and 11 numerical datasets.
-The number of samples in a dataset range from 351 to 11183, and the ratio of anomalies varies between 2% and 35.9%.
+The number of samples in a dataset ranges from 351 to 11183, and the ratio of anomalies varies between 2% and 35.9%.
 The details of the datasets are provided in below table:

 | No 	|   Datasets  	| #Samples 	| #Attributes 	| #Outlier 	| %Outlier 	|   Category  	|   DataType  	|